tinacms/tina.io/content/docs/extending-tina/custom-field-components.md

 ### Configuring a field plugin

-Each of these fields has a unique set of properties that can be configured within the `.tina/schema.ts` file.
+Each field has a unique set of properties that can be configured within the `.tina/schema.ts` file.

 If you take a look at the color field plugin's definition, it takes a `colorFormat` property.
 We can configure that in our `.tina/schema.ts` like so: